Eclipsedclaw/ALab/remote_setup/README.md

-First please use terminal to ssh to your new account

-change below command tsuguoaramaki to your own account
+First please use terminal to ssh to your new account.
+Change below command tsuguoaramaki to your own account.(default password aramakilab)
 ```
 $ ssh -p 1412 tsuguoaramaki@129.10.133.195
 ```